GM CEO Says Suppliers "Move Mountains" As Companies Speed Up Fan Production

-General Motors, with the help of Ventec Life Systems, has started produce fans to help fight coronaviruses.
+General Motors, with the assistance of Ventec Life Systems, is produce fans to help fight coronaviruses.
 The companies are expected to manufacture 600 fans by the end of April and 30,000 by the end of August.
-Mary Barra, CEO of GM, and Chris Kriple, CEO of Ventec Life Systems, discussed their ongoing efforts with “CBS Evening News“Norah O’Donnell anchor.
+Mary Barra, CEO of GM, and Chris Kiple, CEO of Ventec Life Systems, discussed their ongoing efforts with “CBS Evening News“Norah O’Donnell anchor.

 Norah O’Donnell: Do you know where these first fans will go?